Tiendil/tiendil-org-content/content/posts/2024-029-ai-notes-2024-generative-knowledge-base/en.md

 ## Disruptive Technologies

 This term is quite well-known.
 For example, there is an article about it on [Wikipedia](https://en.wikipedia.org/wiki/Disruptive_innovation).
-Tim O’Reilly also writes a lot about them in his book [WTF?}{post:@choose-nearest-language:about-book-wtf}, which I have already reviewed.
+Tim O’Reilly also writes a lot about them in his book [WTF?]{post:@choose-nearest-language:about-book-wtf}, which I have already reviewed.

 That’s why I won’t write much about this concept.